TheMMcOfficial/cups-for-openwrt/README.md

 ### Step 1
 Find the "Platform" of your router on the openwrt. https://wiki.openwrt.org/toh/start

+You will also need to know if your openwrt router run an LEDE version or not.

 ### Step 2
 Follow those steps if your router is **not on a LEDE firmware**. https://wiki.openwrt.org/doc/howto/cups.server